List of Southern California transit agencies: Clean Air Express

+Guadalupe Transit

+The city of Guadalupe operates the Guadalupe Shuttle, the Guadalupe Flyer to Santa Maria and ADA service.

 Santa Barbara Metropolitan Transit District

 The Santa Barbara Metropolitan Transit District (MTD) is a public transit agency providing bus service in the southern portion of Santa Barbara County, California.
 It serves the cities of Santa Barbara, Carpinteria, and Goleta as well as the unincorporated areas of Montecito, Summerland, and Isla Vista.

-Santa Paula Commuter Bus

-One fixed route and a dial-a-ride service in Santa Paula.
-Operated by VISTA.